gmcmacran/time_series_M4/README.md

 ### Data Exploration

-Longer frequency data (yearly) tend to be shorter series than short frequency series (daily).
+Longer frequency data (i.e. yearly) tend to be shorter series than short frequency series (i.e. daily).
 Within each dataset, the length of the series is inconsistent.

 ![](README_files/figure-commonmark/cell-3-output-1.png)

-There is some variability in average value of series in most datasets.
+There is large variability in average value of series in most datasets.

 ![](README_files/figure-commonmark/cell-4-output-1.png)

-Within each dataset, there is some variability in standard deviations of series.
+Within each dataset, there is large variability in standard deviations of series.

 ![](README_files/figure-commonmark/cell-5-output-1.png)

 # Ecosystem Overview

-The Nixtla ecosystem defines a standard data shape with controlled variable names and provides well over 50 different models that all accept the same exact data.
+The Nixtla ecosystem defines a standard data shape with controlled variable names and provides well over 50 different models with a unified interface.
 This makes changing between time series models as easy as changing between regression models with sci-kit learn.
+Cross validation and a wide variety of metrics are provided.

 ### Neural Forecast

-Neural forecast is a collection of 18 different deep learning models focused specifically focused on time series analysis.
-They span many categories of neural networks including recurrent neural networks, multi layer perceptrons, transformers, and convolutional neural networks.

-A models are implemented with pytorch lightning meaning all models can run on a CPU, a GPU, or multiple GPUs.
+Neural forecast is a collection of 18 different deep learning models specifically focused on time series analysis.
+They span many categories including recurrent neural networks, multi layer perceptrons, transformers, and convolutional neural networks.
+All models are implemented with pytorch lightning meaning all models can run on a CPU, a GPU, or multiple GPUs.

 ### ML Forecast

-ML forecast makes use of standard machine learning to build model.
-It includes functions to take a time series data and shape into standard tabular data.
-Then standard regression models including boosting and linear regression can be used.
+ML forecast does not provide new models directly.
+Instead it provides functions to take the standadrized time series data and shape into standard tabular data.
+From there, standard machine learning models are used.
+These models can come from sci-kit learn, xgboost, or any other library that follows a sci-kit learn interface.

 # Model Summary